storyprotocol/my-story-protocol-example/contracts/docs/modules/registration/RegistrationModule.md

 ## RegistrationModule

-Handles registration and transferring of IP assets..
+The registration module is responsible for registration, transferring, and
+        metadata management of IP assets.
+During registration, this module will create register the IP asset in the global IP asset registry, and then wrap it as an NFT under its governing IP Org.

 ### IPOrgAsset